qUserresUp/COMP590/README.md

 The main page address is `src/page/CountyView/countyView.js` The main page is divided into several modules, which are stored in the `src/component folder`

+### Components

-- DisplayButton is the button menu structure of the header, responsible for switching between different display modes
+- `DisplayButton` is the button menu structure of the header, responsible for switching between different display modes
-- The files in countyMapView form a map schema that displays confirmed diagnoses data within a state by selecting a state
+- `CountyMapView` form a map schema that displays confirmed diagnoses data within a state by selecting a state
-- MapCountyModal is the pop-up structure of the diagnosis chart in the county displayed after clicking on the map
+- `MapCountyModal` is the pop-up structure of the diagnosis chart in the county displayed after clicking on the map
-- SimulateOption is a menu bar for analyzing chart information in chart view mode
+- `SimulateOption` is a menu bar for analyzing chart information in chart view mode
-- loadingWidgets is the state displayed by the front-end while waiting for the back-end result data to return
+- `loadingWidgets` is the state displayed by the front-end while waiting for the back-end result data to return

+### Pages

+- `CountyView` is the main page for this application, it manages the states for all the components and state manipulation functions.

+## Technologies used

+ReactJS
+axios
+semantic-ui-react

+## Demo and Graphics